Stratio/genai-examples/README.md

 Stratio GenAI chains are intended to run inside *Stratio GenAI API*.
 In order to try out your chain from your local machine while developing, *Stratio GenAI Core* provides a GenAI-API-like standalone server that can be started in your computer to serve your chain just as if it was deployed in *Stratio GenAI API*, exposing the `invoke` endpoint and a Swagger UI.
 All the examples in this repository contain a `main.py` file, used to run the chain locally, where you can see how to start this standalone server.
 The constructor of this standalone server receives as an argument the same configuration that would be passed in the request body when registering the chain in *Stratio GenAI API*.
 However, you will need some extra setup to be able to run chains in your local computer.
 The main problems are:

-1. Since the chains run inside *Stratio GenAI API*, they can connect to several services, like *Stratio GenAI Gateway*, *Stratio Virtualizer*, Opensearch or *Stratio GenAI API*.
+1. Since the chains run inside *Stratio GenAI API*, they can connect to several services, like *Stratio GenAI LiteLLM*, *Stratio Virtualizer*, Opensearch or *Stratio GenAI API*.
 Moreover, they will be able to use the *Stratio GenAI API* credentials to connect to them.
 The problem is that these services are not usually exposed outside the cluster, and if they were, you would need the correct *Stratio GenAI API* credentials, which may be not available to you.

 2. Running inside *Stratio GenAI API* in the cluster, the chains have access to Vault, but it won't be accessible from your local machine.